Mrs Polson - Reception

-Children have access to the outdoor area throughout the day where they mix with friends in the other two reception classes.
+Children have access to the outdoor area throughout the day where they mix with friends in the other reception class.
 We have a large canopied area so children can be outside in all weathers as well as the large playground.

 Children go for their lunch in the dining room at 11.45am until 1pm with their lunchtime supervisor.
 Parents pre-order their children's lunches online and their children select their name on the computer screen in order to be served their lunch.
 Children then sit with their friends to eat their lunch as well as the children having packed lunch.
 Then when they are finished the children go outside.

-Through the ‘read-write-inc’ phonics scheme we use at Roecroft we have just begun to learn the set 1 sounds.
-Children are enjoying learning the different sounds and the rhymes used for handwriting.
-All children have a phonics booklet sent home with the sounds of the set they are learning.
+Through the ‘read-write-inc’ phonics scheme we use at Roecroft we will begin to learn the set 1 sounds.
+Children always enjoy learning the different sounds and the rhymes used for handwriting.
+All children will have a phonics booklet sent home with the sounds of the set they are learning.
 When your child moves onto a new sound set, a new booklet will be sent home for you to practice with them.
 Children really enjoy their phonics sessions and, learning the handwriting rhymes, meeting ‘Fred the Frog’ who helps to sound out words and blend words with our partners and trying our best to be ‘star of the session’.
-Children are making some fabulous progress and become more confident every day, but practising at home will always support this.
+Children always make some fabulous progress and become more confident every day, but practising at home will always support this.

-Your child’s reading book will be changed at least once a week, with the option to change twice a week on a Friday, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
+Your child’s reading book will be changed once a week, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
 Please ensure your child’s reading record is signed once you have listened to them read at home.
 It is important to listen to your child read as regularly as possible to develop these early reading skills, so please don’t simply read the story to your child and ask them to repeat it back to you, or just tell them what the words say.
 It is very important they are the ones sounding out and blending the words to read, therefore developing their decoding skills.
 They also have a comprehension card in their reading folder with questions for you to ask your child when they are reading.
 This is very important alongside their reading skills to ensure they understand the context of the books.
 The day your child’s book is changed is on a sticker on the front of their reading folder and reading record.